-Global organizations can have high employee turnover, and it can be important to keep former staff members out of your Watershed reporting.
+Global organizations can have high employee turnover, and it can be important to remove former staff members from your learning analytics reporting in Watershed.
 The new Learner Status page allows you to control which of your users can be reported on:

 By default, all of your learners are “active,” meaning they’ll appear everywhere in Watershed.
 You can set individuals or groups as “inactive” or “archived,” both of which will remove your learners from all parts of Watershed.
 Users can also download archived learners' data from the Learner Status page.

 In combination with Watershed’s groups templates and APIs, controlling learner status can be automated.
 Just set a group to inactive, and use your HRIS system to control who is a member of the group.

 "Missing" Statement Property Dimension